HexPandaa/officefree65/README.md

 * Custom Script - Run a custom script from your hard drive instead of downloading the latest main script from here.
 Useful if you want to run a modified version.
 * Master settings toggle - sets whether or not to listen to the settings in the OfficeFree65.bat script.
 Default is 2, but when set to 1 it will not send settings variables to 3rikscript.bat, and the variables applied there will take over.
 Must also be set in main script.bat to work, use together with customscript.

+### Automation
+From version 3.1.0 onwards, the script supports options to automate installation: <br>
+set automaticchannel - Set the default channel, and skip the channel selection page.
+1=Current/Monthly, 2=Insider, 3=DogfoodDevMain.
+O=Off<br>
+set automaticdeleteoldofficeinstallations - 1=Automatically run OfficeScrubber and delete all office installations before installation, and skip prompt asking to.
+2=Do not run it, and skip prompt asking to.
+0=Normal behaviour.<br>
+set skipantiviruswarning - 0=Normal behaviour.
+1=Skips the warning about disabling your antivirus.<br>
+set skipotherscriptprompt - 0=Normal behaviour.
+1=Skips prompts about non-standard scripts like Beta or Custom Scripts.<br>
+set skipupdateavailable - Set to 1 to ignore ALL available updates.<br>
+set ignoreoptionalupdate - Set to 1 to ignore optional updates.<br>
+These can all be set in the settings portion of the OfficeFree65.bat file (it is at the top)

 ## FAQ
 <h3>Why does it say "Microsoft Office Mondo 2016" on the activation page?</h3>